She is ready for adventure, but what about the imperfections?

 - Minor cosmetic damage from stone chips and surface rust can be remedied with some minor sanding and prepping then finishing with some touch up paint to match.

-- Air conditioner works but doesn’t make things cool.
+- Air conditioner works but doesn’t make things very cool.
 Since this is a 1997 van, if you are in California, you will need to find the mechanic authorized to work on it.
 I believe it just needs to be re-charged.

 - Cruise control, I have it but frankly I’ve never used it.
 I believe the previous owner told me it did not work.
 Living in California, you rarely have the opportunity to use it as there are either to many cars or the roads are too mountainous and windy.